 As these unique, diverse, and passionate relationships bloomed, I began to notice an unspoken trust being established with the individuals I had grown so close to.
 This trust is paramount to building successful relationships, as is true for most relationships, and the relationship that it prompts is more raw and honest than any relationship I have ever experienced.
 This means seeing everything for what it is, including myself and my own contributions to the relationship.
 Loving autism means loving everything that it is, which often goes hand in hand with understanding everything that I am not.
 When challenges or deficits occur, they can be frequent and intense.

-As my relationship with autism continues to evolve, I continue to surprise myself with what I thought I knew about this miraculous and misunderstood condition.
+As my relationship with autism continues to evolve, I continue to surprise myself with what I thought I knew about this miraculous and misunderstood diagnosis.
 Autism is kind and intelligent.
 Autism is silly and fun-spirited.
 Autism means well and is forgiving.
 Autism is also passionate and determined.
 Loving autism, and the relationships that it fosters, is no different than loving anyone else unconditionally for all that they are.
 And, when given the opportunity — through patience, a vested curiosity, and a genuine sense of love — autism gladly loves back.